generation-org/INTRO-WEB/INTRO-WEB-7 - Introduction to Javascript Web Development/README.md

 Add in the ability to use Javascript on the page and create a new `.js` file.

 In two sections of your blog, add in a button.
 When the buttons are clicked, an alert should show.
-In the alert, add in text that is relevant to the section where your button is. (ie. if it's a section about your hometown, a fun fact of the place).
+In the alert, add in text that is relevant to the section where your button is located (i.e. if it's a section about your hometown, add a fun fact about where you're from).

 #### Exercise #3

 Go to a site from this [list](https://webdesignerwall.com/trends/30-truly-interactive-websites-built-css-javascript).
 Inpect the CSS and HTML using the browser console.
 See if you can change certain styling elements using the browser console.

-Once you are done looking at the page, pick three key elements of the page (ie. header, content body, and footer) and recreate the page on your own.
+When you are done looking at the page, pick three key elements of the page (ie. header, content body, and footer) and recreate the page on your own.

 ### Additional
 Help classmates if you have completed all the exercises.